Cry of Pugad Lawin: Martyrdom of the Gomburza

-The execution of the three Filipino priests, Mariano Gomez, Jose Burgos, and Jacinto Zamora, who were linked by the Spanish friars as the masterminds of the Filipino insurgency in Cavite.
+The execution of the three Filipino priests, Mariano Gómez, José Burgos, and Jacinto Zamora, who were linked by the Spanish friars as the masterminds of the Filipino insurgency in Cavite.
 They were prominent Filipino priests charged with treason and sedition.
 The Spanish clergy connected the priest to the mutiny as part of a conspiracy to stifle the movement of secular priests who desired to have their own parishes instead of being assistants to the regular friars.

-Father Mariano Gomez, an old man in his mid-‘70, Chinese-Filipino, born in Cavite.
-He held the most senior position of the three as Archbishop’s Vicar in Cavite.
-He was truly nationalistic and accepted the death penalty calmly as though it were his penance for being pro-Filipinos.
+Father Mariano Gomez was a mid-70s, Chinese-Filipino born in Cavite.
+He held the most senior position of the three as vicar in Cavite for the Archbishop of Manila.
+He was truly nationalistic and accepted the death penalty calmly as though it were his penance for being pro-Filipino.

-Father José Burgos is a Spanish descent, born in the Philippines.
-He was a parish priest at the Manila Cathedral and had been known to be close to the liberal Governor General de la Torre.
-He was 35 years old at the time and was active and outspoken in advocating for the Filipinization of the clergy.
+Father José Burgos was a mestizo born in Vigan, and served as parish priest of Manila Cathedral.
+A known associate of the liberal Governor-General de la Torre, he was 35 years old at the time and outspoken in advocating for the Filipinization of the clergy.

-Father Jacinto Zamora is a 37 years old, was also Spanish, born in the Philippines.
+Father Jacinto Zamora was 37 years old during their executions, and was also of Spanish descent.
 He was the parish priest of Marikina and was known to be unfriendly to and would not countenance any arrogance or authoritative behavior from Spaniards coming from Spain.
 February 17, 1872 in an attempt by the Spanish government to instill fear among the Filipinos so that they may never commit such a daring act again, the Gomburza were executed.
 This event was tragic but served as one of the moving forces that shaped Filipino nationalism.